 And because these purposes are also the purposes for our lives — the purposes for which God created us — our M.A.D.E. in Christ process for personal spiritual growth is based on them.

-St. Andrew’s is part of the worldwide Anglican Communion, which traces its roots back to the first apostles of Jesus, the Foundation upon whom we build our faith.
+As a member of the Anglican Church in North America, St. Andrew’s traces our roots back to the first apostles of Jesus, the Foundation upon whom we build our faith.

 The primary expression of worship is in the Eucharist, or Holy Communion, also known as the Lord’s Supper, or in the Catholic faith, the Mass.
 Communion is offered at every Sunday service, and because we believe that Communion is the spiritual food that nourishes the Holy Spirit that God implants in us at Baptism, we welcome all baptized Christians — including infants and children — to join us in partaking of this sacrament.